CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 1. In the **cosmoslab** blade, select the **Azure Cosmos DB** account you recently created.

 1. In the **Azure Cosmos DB** blade, locate and select the **Data Explorer** link on the left side of the blade.

+1. In the Database id field, select the Create new option and enter the value FinancialDatabase.

+1. In the Container Id field, enter the value PeopleCollection.

+1. In the Partition key field, enter the value /accountHolder.

+1. Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.

 1. In the **Data Explorer** section, expand the **FinancialDatabase** database node and then select the **PeopleCollection** node.